-Note: see the respective annual flu letters for England and the Devolved Administrations for specific details on the cohorts of children that are eligible for influenza vaccination.
+Note: see the respective annual flu letters for England and the devolved administrations (Scotland, Wales, and Northern Ireland) for specific details on the cohorts of children that are eligible for flu vaccination.

 |Clinical risk category||Examples (this list is not exhaustive and decisions should be based on clinical judgement)|

 Asthma that requires continuous or repeated use of inhaled or systemic steroids or with previous exacerbations requiring hospital admission

 Chronic obstructive pulmonary disease including chronic bronchitis and emphysema; bronchiectasis, cystic fibrosis, interstitial lung fibrosis, pneumoconiosis, and bronchopulmonary dysplasia

 Children who have previously been admitted to hospital for lower respiratory tract disease

 See precautions section on live attenuated influenza vaccine

 Chronic heart disease